 The struggle for survival was a desperate one, with civilians often resorting to desperate measures in order to survive.
 People scavenged for food, often risking their lives in the process.
 Those who were able to flee the war zone often faced long and arduous journeys, with many perishing along the way.
 Those who remained were subjected to a life of fear and uncertainty, with no end in sight.
 In the end, millions of civilians perished in the Eastern Front, a tragic reminder of the devastating consequences of war.

 This was a desperate measure to prevent the Germans from gaining access to vital resources.
 The Soviet Union implemented this scorched earth policy in their retreats, destroying anything that could be of use to the Germans.
 This policy was incredibly effective, as it forced the Germans to rely on their own resources and hindered their offensive progress.

 The policy also caused immense suffering for the civilian population, as they were forced to leave their homes and possessions behind.
 Despite the brutality of the policy, it was an effective way of denying resources to the enemy and ultimately contributed to the Soviet victory on the Eastern Front.

 The German forces, led by General Helmuth Weidling, put up a fierce resistance but were eventually overwhelmed by the sheer numbers of the Soviet forces.
 The city was systematically destroyed, with much of the infrastructure and many of the buildings reduced to rubble.

 The fall of Berlin signaled the end of Nazi Germany’s reign of terror in the East, and the beginning of the Soviet Union’s domination of the region.
 The Red Army’s victory was a major blow to the German forces, who had been hoping to hold out until the Western Allies arrived so they could receive less harsh treatment.
-The fall of Berlin also marked the end of the Nazi regime, and the beginning of a new era of peace and stability in Europe.
+The fall of Berlin also marked the end of the Nazi regime, and the beginning of a new era in Europe.